Uncombable hair syndrome Q84.1

 This section has been translated automatically.

-Rare hair anomaly characterized by so-called furrow h airs, non-syndromal harmless, only cosmetically disturbing.
-Uncombed hair syndrome (UHS), also known as "pili trianguli et canaliculi" or "cheveux incoiffables" occurs in children and improves with age.
-UHS is characterized by dry, frizzy, shaggy and often blond hair that cannot be combed smooth.
-To date, both non-hereditary and familial cases of UHS have been described, with both autosomal dominant and recessive inheritance.
+Rare, non-syndromic, harmless hair anomaly characterized by so-called furrow hair, which is only cosmetically disturbing.
+Uncombable hair syndrome (UHS), also known as "pili trianguli et canaliculi" or "cheveux incoiffables", occurs in children and improves with increasing age.
+UHS is characterized by dry, frizzy, shaggy and often blond hair that cannot be combed straight.
+To date, both non-hereditary and familial cases of UHS with autosomal dominant and recessive inheritance have been described.

 Etiopathogenesis